Venus in Virgo Personalities

 Preparing for the future, short-term and long-term, makes Venus-in-Virgos lucky -- and when they don’t prepare, somebody steals their jewels.

-They can, if inclined, make a career of their perfectionism, like Martha Stewart, who packaged and sold perfection for the home; Louis Vuitton, who makes perfect accessories; and Gene Kelly, the Hollywood dancer, called “ruthless” in his pursuit of perfection, who rehearsed his partner Doris Day until her feet bled.
+They can, if inclined, make a career of their perfectionism, like Martha Stewart, who packaged and sold perfection for the home; Louis Vuitton, who makes perfect accessories; and Gene Kelly, the Hollywood dancer, called “ruthless” in his pursuit of perfection, who rehearsed his partner Debbie Reynolds until her feet bled.

 Those born with Venus in Virgo are natural role models.
 From grade school onward they will suffer copycats.
-People get Brazilian butt lifts to try to look like Kim Kardashian, or want to perform like Jagger, or write poetry like Sylvia Plath, another fierce Venus-in-Virgo perfectionist who tragically preferred death to failure.
+People get Brazilian butt lifts to try to look like Kim Kardashian, or want to "move like Jagger," or write poetry like Sylvia Plath, another fierce Venus-in-Virgo perfectionist who tragically preferred death to failure.
 Meghan Markle, wife of British Prince Harry, is destined to be copied everywhere.
-Yet Markle’s Venus placement, below her chart’s horizon (all her natal planets are below the horizon!) hints that the trend she sets might be for charitable work and giving rather than jet-setting and stylish clothes.
+Yet Markle’s Venus placement, below her chart’s horizon (all her natal planets are below the horizon!) hints that the trend she sets might be for charitable work and giving rather than jet-setting and stylish clothes, and we know she likes privacy.

 Like everyone else Venus in Virgo needs friends, but being rather self-involved and preoccupied, they might choose associates or spouses for status or convenience, then be critical behind their backs because they aren’t true-blue.
 Yet Venus in Virgo treats customers, clients, fans, students and animals kindly.
 Brigitte Bardot chose animal welfare as her life’s work.
 It seems apt that great beauties care most about creatures who offer unconditional love.